 Aggression, Law, Immunity, Identity are universal concepts.
 Projecting ourselves into the distant future, we can identify the essence of these concepts, what matters about them, as opposed to what are only contingent details of their current implementations, obsolete remnants of previous contingencies, or even parasitic phenomena that currently graft upon these concepts.
 Ultimately, that's what makes the exercise interesting.
 The future will not happen faster, or fail to happen, because you either understand it or don't.
 But your understanding of what matters about universal concepts can help you prosper in the present day, by focusing on what matters, and ridding yourself of the parasites.
 And then you may contribute positively to that future rather than negatively, and maximize your impact on it, whichever way you believe is positive, at your own scale, decision by decision.

 Another way that thinking about the distant future is useful is by giving us perspective on problems that actually matter and problems that don't really.
 For instance, and most notably, understanding this future reveals the real meaning of limited resources.
 For centuries, people have prophesied an imminent doom, a Malthusian Catastrophe whereby whichever essential resource is depleted, deploying conceptual tools such as the Hubbert curve of (so far exponentially growing) spent resources vs (finite) total resources available to show that growth is not sustainable.
 Now, as new sources of free energy substitute for previous ones, we find that there is One and only One meaningful malthusian limit, and it's the size of the entire conquerable Universe.
 Whenever Civilization will have reached the top of its Hubbert curve, it will be down for the fall.
 The only question is: where do you put your resource horizon?
-Is the limit of our autarkic territory a farm, a country, a planet, a star system, a galaxy, or the universe?
+Is the limit of our autarkic territory a farm, a country, a planet, a star system, a galaxy, or the entire universe?
 Certainly, aiming big is no guarantee of success, but refusing to see big is guarantee of failure.

 It's fine to understand this aspect of the future — but what does it teach us about now, may you ask?
 It teaches us that there is no such thing as "sustainable development"; there is only expansion, followed by contraction.
 Throttling expansion will not magically transform finite resources into infinite ones; if resources are not to be spent by us, by induction neither are they to be spent by future generations or by any one; and if they are to be spent, the only question is — whose preferences will prevail?
 And then we see that the appeal to Ecology is but a wedge into our mental immune systems to introduce the cancer of Statism: some parasitic individuals trying to force their way upon others, violating Universal Law to replace a healthy social order with the implementation of their own crazy schemes.
 You might think "Great!
 Here's a tool I can use to implement my own schemes by taking advantage of the mass of gullible people"; until you understand that the structural feedback loop associated to this "tool" only favors the most self-serving liars, and that the Law of Total Destruction applies to all such violations of Universal Law.
 A good understanding of the future makes you immune to manipulation through scare of the future, or to choosing counter-productive strategies that fail to lead to the desired long term result.